 MRA is used to evaluate blood vessels of the brain, heart, abdominal organs, arms, and legs.
 It is used to detect the following:

-This ultrafast technique produces sequences of images in seconds.
+Echo planar imaging produces sequences of images in only seconds.
 It can be used to image the brain, heart, and abdomen.
 Because it is fast, movement by the person being examined does not blur the images as much.
 Also, the technique can provide information about how tissues are functioning.